-To describe the asymptotics of the Levi-Civita connection of $g_{\ie},$ let us start by recalling the behavior of the Levi-Civita connection of a submersion metric.
-Endow $N = \pa M$ with a submersion metric of the form $g_N = \phi^*g_Y + g_Z.$ Given a vector field $U$ on $Y,$ let us denote its horizontal lift to $N$ by $\wt U.$ Also let us denote the projections onto each summand by
+To describe the asymptotics of the Levi-Civita connection of $g_{\ie}$, let us start by recalling the behavior of the Levi-Civita connection of a~submersion metric.
+Endow $N = \pa M$ with a~sub\-mersion metric of the form $g_N = \phi^*g_Y + g_Z$.
+Given a~vector f\/ield $U$ on $Y$, let us denote its horizontal lift to~$N$ by~$\wt U$.
+Also let us denote the projections onto each summand by

-The connection $\nabla^N$ differs from the connections $\nabla^Y$ on the base and the connections $\nabla^{N/Y}$ on the fibers through two tensors.
-The second fundamental form of the fibers is defined by
+The connection $\nabla^N$ dif\/fers from the connections $\nabla^Y$ on the base and the connections $\nabla^{N/Y}$ on the f\/ibers through two tensors.
+The second fundamental form of the f\/ibers is def\/ined by